AbhinavSathyan/data-analysis/README.md

 # data-analysis
-Created as part of ML training by ICFOSS
+Created as part of ML training program by ICFOSS